uiowa/uiowa/tests/README.md

 setting up another remote within that project directory.

 ### Run tests
 Tests are run with the `blt tests:drupal` command.
-Verbose logging with te `-v` option can be useful.
+Verbose logging with the `-v` option can be useful.
 By default, no tests will run because there are none specified in BLT configuration.
 You can pick and choose what tests to run by modifying your `blt/local.blt.yml` file as documented in the BLT docs.
 Here is